2027: Launch of the New FRCA Exams

 (Clinical Anaesthetic Sciences Exam)

-1 circuit of 14 stations
+1 circuit of 13 stations of 9 minutes*

 2 minutes to read station information